 Though there were a few negative Nelly’s, almost everyone was enthusiastic about the plan.
 As were we.

-In fact, so positive was I about the prospect of a one-pan, ostensibly mess-less breakfast, that I decided to put the hack to the test.
-Buoyed on by innocent optimism, I dusted off the Twisted cooker, set off to the shop and assembled the necessaries.
+In fact, so positive were we about the prospect of a one-pan, ostensibly mess-less breakfast, that we decided to put the hack to the test.
+Buoyed on by innocent optimism, we dusted off the Twisted cooker, set off to the shop and assembled the necessaries.

 Like the photographs captured from the first day of the Somme, mere words cannot do justice to the full horror of what followed.

 As per the detailed instructions provided alongside the original recipe post, we took the precautionary step of lining the pot with baking paper, in the hope that this would prevent my brekky from sticking to the sides.
 We needn’t have worried.

 As it turns out, this measure was the equivalent of putting a fan in your bedroom because you’re worried about it being a bit stuffy, while the rest of your house is on fire.

 We arranged the ingredients, carefully portioning mushrooms and beans, adding a little salt and diced garlic to each.
 Next, we lined the pot with a layer of hash browns, taking care to rest them against the rim for “added crispiness”, before folding cheap bacon into piggy cigarillos and stacking up a row of pork sausages.

 We set the machine on low and left it in a corner.
 Only when we lifted the lid, six hours later, did we understand the abomination that had been created.

 Tasting the breakfast